-How To Take Backup Of WordPress Site From cPanel
+How To Take Backup Of WordPress Website From cPanel

 You don’t need to hire any professional for taking a proper backup of your WordPress website or blog.
 You can do it yourself using your hosting’s cPanel.
 There are 2 ways to take WordPress backup using your cPanel and I will share both along with real screenshots so that you can understand the process easily.